How to Enhance Your Channel Strategy

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Joe Scoufis, the Global Director of Channel Development at Parsec Automation, outlines how companies can improve their channel strategy efforts.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Joe Scoufis, the Global Director of Channel Development at Parsec Automation, outlines how companies can improve their channel strategy efforts.

 Many tech vendors are only as good as their channel partners.
 Even with the most effective sales strategy, vendors who hope to expand their footprint across the globe must tap into the channel if they want to achieve a lasting presence in the marketplace.
 In manufacturing, for instance, a whopping two-thirds of revenue now comes from third-party channels, which underscores the value of prioritizing the partner experience.

 Today’s channel partners can do much more than simply connect customers with technology.
 With the right strategy and resources, a vendor can turn its channel partners into evangelists who proactively and enthusiastically recommend a product to customers.
 To convert channel partners into brand evangelists, vendors must re-frame both their channel strategy and product offerings.

 Think of the Channel as a Dynamic Ecosystem